cloudflare/cloudflare-docs/content/email-security/email-configuration/phish-submissions/_index.md

 1. Log in to the [Area 1 dashboard](https://horizon.area1security.com/).
 2. Select the **Search** bar.
-3. Search for the message that you want to report as a false negative, and select **Report as False Negative**.
+3. Search for one or more messages that you want to report as a false negative, and select **Report as False Negative**.
   ![The link to submit false negatives, in the search results](/images/email-security/phish-submissions/false-negative.png)

-4. (Optional) You can also select emails in bulk to report as false negatives.
-Select all emails that apply > **Report as False Negative**.
-5. In the next screen, choose a disposition from the list to clarify the nature of the false negative.
+4. In the next screen, choose a disposition from the list to clarify the nature of the false negative.
 The options are _Bulk_, _Malicious_, _Spam_, _Suspicious_ and _Spoof_.
-6. Select **Report False Negative**.
+5. Select **Report False Negative**.